 From within “Test database and Lap manager” click on the “Export test” button in the bottom right:

-This will then ask you where you want to store the files.
-Make sure you choose somewhere easy to remember them – for example your Desktop or Downloads folder.
+It will then ask you where you want to store the files.
+Make sure you choose somewhere easy to remember them – for example, your Desktop or Downloads folder.

 You need to share ALL THREE of these files.